vicajilau/file_magic_number/README.md

 ## 🚀 Features
 - Detects file types using their magic number (signature bytes)
+- Get bytes `Uint8List` from path or blob.
 - Supports Flutter on Android, iOS, macOS, Windows, Linux, and Web
 - No need for native plugins
 - Lightweight and easy to extend with custom signatures